-Name Rank & Current Position Position in RCBC

-in RCBC Trust

-Corporation

-Eugene S. Acevedo President and CEO Incorporator and

-Director

-Robert Rol Richard FSVP and Trust Officer/ Head of Incorporator and

-Raymond B. Ramos Trust and Investments Group Director

-Raoul V. Santos SVP / Segment Head, Trust Treasurer -in-Trust
+Name Rank & Current Position in RCBC Position in RCBC Trust Eugene S. Acevedo President and CEO Incorporator and Director Robert Rol Richard Raymond B. Ramos FSVP and Trust Officer/ Head of Trust and Investments Group Incorporator and Director Raoul V. Santos SVP / Segment Head, Trust Investment and concurrent Division Head, Institutional Portfolio Management Treasurer -in-Trust

-Investment and concurrent

-Division Head, Institutional

-Portfolio Management

-2. The 2023 Annual Stockholders' Meeting be conducted virtually, and that the stockholders be allowed to participate and to vote through remote communication or in absentia.
-The meeting is scheduled to be held on July 3, 2023 at 4:00 p.m.
+- 2. The 2023 Annual Stockholders' Meeting be conducted virtually, and that the stockholders be allowed to participate and to vote through remote communication or in absentia.
+The meeting is scheduled to be held on July 3, 2023 at 4:00 p.m. - 04-25-2023 Legal Proceedings (Amendment)